red-green-coding/red-green-coding.github.io/_posts/2024-11-12-jekyll-apexcharts.md

 ```
 </pre>

-This example, taken from the ApexCharts documentation on [Creating Your First JavaScript Chart][apexcharts-example] showcases a simple line chart of sales data over the years.
+This example configuration, taken from the ApexCharts documentation on [Creating Your First JavaScript Chart][apexcharts-example] showcases a simple line chart of sales data over the years.

 ## Step 1: Enable ApexCharts in Your Jekyll Site